Female-led relationship: Views

-Sex educator Kelly Gonsalves notes that although FLR refers explicitly to an eroticized power dynamics within the kink community, "some people have begun to embrace the term as a sort of synonym for a feminist relationship or a relationship where the woman is the head of the household".
-Similarly, sexologist Gloria Brame explains that "FLR is another term that once specifically referred to a female-dominant/submissive-male dynamic but which can be understood by any feministic people".
 In 2022, Cosmopolitans sex and relationships editor Megan Wallace noted that, nowadays the term is also used outside BDSM subcultures to describe relationships in which "women are taking more control of relationships due to a context of increased gender equality".
 The magazine also cited psychologist Rina Bajaj, who stated that "feminism may be an important part of the value system of the relationship or the woman is seen as the head of the household and takes the lead on a wide variety of decisions."

 According to feminist sexologist Gigi Engle, "in a world rife with misogyny, [a female-led relationship] allows women and femme humans to assert their dominance in a way that is celebrated.
 Their male partners (usually cisgender men, but not always), enjoy the subjugation and genuinely take pleasure from being in service to their female partners."
 Sex columnist Zachary Zane similarly describes FLRs as "flipping the societal heteronormative script for how MF [male/female] relationships manifest ...
 FLRs have a level of female autonomy ...
 It can be very fun, rewarding, and empowering to have your partner serve you".

 Writing for Business Insider, freelance writer Ashley Laderer stated that in "a patriarchal society, female-led relationships are typically viewed as progressive".
 Similarly, sex therapist and psychologist Kate Balestrieri explains that a "low control" female-led relationship "may look like a more progressive relationship, and less like an FLR" from an "outsider's view".
 She adds that such relationships allow women "to feel secure and unafraid of their own power, and without the conflict that comes with trying to find equality".